 Broker reality: Two homes can be “in Gainey Ranch,” a mile apart, and live like completely different neighborhoods.

-HOA + security: explicit, and part of the value proposition
+Gainey Ranch Villages & HOA Fees, + security is explicit and part of the value proposition

 Yes—Gainey Ranch is HOA-governed, and it’s intentionally structured that way.
 The community is managed through its association and is widely described as having a security-focused, gated environment.